-- Commissioning an external review of all HR policies and practices to ensure that diversity and inclusion are embedded in all stages of the recruitment, selection and retention process.
+- Commissioning an external review of all HR policies and practices to ensure that diversity and inclusion are embedded in all stages of the recruitment, selection, and retention process.

-- Enhancing our Leadership programme offerings; The has been updated to include an equality and diversity dimension; Since 2014, TU Dublin has sponsored 12 women each year to participate in the Aurora Leadership Development Programme for Women in Higher Education.
+- Enhancing our Leadership programme offerings; This has been updated to include an equality and diversity dimension; Since 2014, TU Dublin has sponsored 12 women each year to participate in the Aurora Leadership Development Programme for Women in Higher Education.

 We are currently compiling an application and action plan for an Athena SWAN Bronze Institution Award, due to be submitted in November 2021.
 For more information on this application please click here.

 For more information on the Athena SWAN process in TU Dublin, check out our Athena SWAN eZine: